Norigamin/Administrador-Almacenes-Warehouses-Administrator/README.md

-# Administrador Almacenes / Warehouses Administrator
+# Administrador de Almacenes / Warehouses Administrator

 A Warehouse Administrator made with full POO python, make by me for learning, have some issues.
 Just for learning.